moderndatacompany/dataos.info/docs/resources/monitor/how_to_guide/report_monitor.md

 **Configuring Report Monitor**

-This sample configuration demonstrates how to set up the Report Monitor for observing the runtime of a Workflow.
+This sample configuration demonstrates how to set up the Report Monitor to generate the incident when a workflow succeed.

 ``` yaml
 # Resource meta section